 You should call the Harvard office that produced the material, and ask permission to do so.

 What provisions should I make when retaining an outside vendor to create a work for Harvard (sometimes known as a "work for hire")?

 An agreement for the preparation of material to be published by Harvard should always include a provision stating that Harvard will own the copyright.
 This avoids later disputes over whether Harvard or the individual creator owns the rights to the work.

 You can find model forms of Consulting Agreement with appropriate provisions regarding copyright on the Office of the General Counsel website.
 You should also address this issue if you contract with students concerning creation of copyrighted works.

 If I am using a commercial computer program for my work, can I make a copy for a colleague, or a copy for my computer at home so that I can work there?

 No, unless the license allows it.
 A computer program that is copyrighted (and virtually all commercially available programs are copyrighted) can be used only according to the terms of the license that is purchased, and much off-the-shelf software is limited to use on one computer.
 Unless the license specifically provides otherwise, such programs may not be copied, no matter how legitimate the need for its use elsewhere.

 The solution in most instances is to purchase a license that specifically authorizes the program to be used on more than one computer, either individually or through a server.
 Site licenses are generally less expensive than multiple purchases of individual programs, and home or laptop computers can be included if the vendor agrees.
-University Information Services (UIS) may be able to provide information on Harvard's site licenses.
+Harvard University Information Technology (HUIT) may be able to provide information on Harvard's site licenses.